SPINAL INFLAMMATORY DISORDERS

 How can I differentiate between a flare-up of my spinal inflammatory disorder and regular back pain?

-Flare-ups of spinal inflammatory disorders often cause increased stiffness, worsening pain, and fatigue.
-These symptoms occur in the morning or after periods of inactivity.
-Unlike regular back pain, flare-ups typically require specific medications prescribed by your doctor to address inflammation and manage symptoms.
+Flare-ups of spinal inflammatory disorders often bring more stiffness, worse pain, and tiredness.
+Additionally, these signs show up in the morning or after long rest.
+Unlike normal back pain, flare-ups need special drugs from your doctor to ease swelling and control symptoms.

 What are the long-term implications of living with a spinal inflammatory disorder?